Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 ### Variables

-This framework also offers some features to help you keep your code DRY.
-For example, you can declare variables and use them in different ways:
+This framework also offers some features to help keep your code DRY.
+For example, you can declare constants and use them in different ways:

 ```javascript
 $primaryColor = "#343838"